Padlet Post-it Boards

 Padlet privacy settings

-Password protected and Secret Padlet postings are anonymous.
-Private and Organisation wide padlet postings can be anonymous, or can have the posters name attributed as they will be logged in with their University Padlet account.
+Secret and Secret Password Padlet postings are anonymous.
+Organisation only padlet postings can be anonymous, or can have the posters name attributed as they will be logged in with their University Padlet account.

 Padlets can be exported in PDF, Excel or image formats which is recommended when using padlet for assessment purposes and you need to keep a permanent record.